I have always had an issue finding casual shoes that I can use for running errands, traveling and going out without looking like a total goof.

 This is a topic I had to look into when I was looking into which size I was going to be in Allbirds.
 Here is the story.

-It turned out that they were pretty cozy during the first try-on, and after wearing them while sightseeing in Ireland, I found that they were too snug and were bad for my feet, giving me some tightness and aching.
+It turned out that they were pretty cozy during the first try-on, and after wearing them while road tripping in Ireland I found that they were too snug and were bad for my feet, giving me some tightness and aching.

-Before getting my Allbirds Women’s Wool Pipers, I decided to go to the Allbirds retail store in SoHo, New York City.
+Before getting my Allbirds Women’s Wool Pipers, I decided to go to the Allbirds retail store in SoHo, in New York City.
 It was there that I tried on both a women’s size 6 and size 7 in the wool Pipers, and in true surprise, walked out of there confident that I should size up.
+The size 7 is perfect for me and has space for wearing thin socks as well.

 With the size 7 (my sized-up size), I can wear my Wool Pipers with socks and tie them on the looser side, in winter, and I can wear them without socks because the inside is so cozy, and I can just tie them tightly, in fall and spring.